 The rise of coworking spaces is also playing an important role in this shift.
 Coworking spaces are a great solution for hybrid work.
 They provide a place to go when you need to be in person and offer the flexibility to work from home when you don’t.

-Work is heading hybrid, and coworking spaces are a flexible solution for this new way of working.
+Work is heading hybrid, and coworking spaces are a flexible solution for this new working method.

 Employees who may have changed to working from home and disliked the arrangement now have the option of a coworking space, which can get them out of the house without relying on a company-provided workspace.

-It’s also a good option for self-employed or freelance workers who want a workspace outside of their own homes or need to supplement their home offices with additional workspace or meeting rooms.
+It’s also a good option for self-employed or freelance workers who want a workspace outside their homes or need to supplement their home offices with additional workspace or meeting rooms.

 Shift to a Job Seekers’ Market